FedericoBonel/gpt-3/README.md

 To develop this website I used two main open source projects

 - NodeJS: The develop, test, run, and deploy the website
-- React: To make every component in the website modular and reusable
+- ReactJS: To make every component in the website modular and reusable

 To actually deploy it I used a free hosting service called Netlify: netlify.com